maxsilvauk/react-spotify-player-backend/README.md

     export SPOTIFY_CLIENT_SECRET=YYYY

 ID and Secret you get from https://developer.spotify.com/ You have to create new App under Dashboard and click Create Client ID.
 How to procedure can be found here: https://www.youtube.com/watch?v=f5OLDvwP-Ug
+Make sure to add callback URLs in spotify app dashboard.
+Example of url: http://your-domain.com:8888/callback It will not work without this.
+Watch provided video and you will be fine.

 # Run server